jointpoints/tms-nets/tests/README.md

 ## Automatic tester

 `automatic_tester/automatic_tester.cpp` contains an automatic tester for `sequences::Niederreiter` generator from this repository.
 This program tests different nets one by one in the *s*-dimensional space where *s* is varied from 1 to 10.
-Tester **can** be built with the help of `automatic_tester/automatic_tester.mak` Make-file on Windows, if one uses GCC compilers, with the help of the following command line:
+Tester **can** be built with the help of `automatic_tester/automatic_tester.mak` with the help of the following command line:

     make -f automatic_tester.mak